j0shbl0ck/Intune_Deployment/Application Troubleshooting/README.md

 **SetupProd_OffScrub.exe**

-This assists in uninstall Office products
+This assists in troubleshooting Microsoft-related products.